t-troebst/perfanno.nvim/README.md

 See the provided [example config](#example-config).

 **Dependencies:**
-If you want to use the commands that jump to the hottest lines of code, you need to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.
+If you want to use the commands that jump to the hottest lines of code, you will probably want to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.
+Otherwise (or if you set `use_telescope = false` during setup, the plugin will fall back to `vim.ui.select` instead.
 For `:PerfAnnotateFunction` and `:PerfHottestCallersFunction` you will need [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

 ## Example Config